 The J-1 process must be initiated by a university department.
-The hosting department completes a DS-2019 Request Form for J-1 Visiting Scholars and submits the form to CGPS with all required supporting documents.
-Once CGPS receives the request, CGPS works with the department to identify the appropriate category and length of stay.
+The hosting department initiates a request for J-1 sponsorship with CPGS.
+If eligible to proceed, CGPS will approve the request and invite the department and scholar to provide required information and documentation via our online portal.
+CGPS works with the department to identify the appropriate category and length of stay.
 This is determined by factors including the visitor’s background, the needs of the requesting department, and the nature of the project the visitor will be working on.
 CGPS will then send the exchange visitor a Form DS-2019 "Certificate of Eligibility for Exchange Visitor (J-1) Status".
 Exchange visitors can use the DS-2019 as proof of University sponsorship to apply for a visa, enter the U.S., and start their program.

 The hosting department must provide proof of financial support for the requested period of stay to CGPS.
 Funds can be from the University of Delaware, the U.S. government, the exchange visitor’s government, or the exchange visitor’s personal funds.

 Exchange visitors (J-1s) and their dependents (accompanying spouses and children in J-2 status) must have health insurance that meets Department of State requirements.
 For information on J exchange visitor insurance requirements see the CGPS Healthcare webpage.

 Hosting departments must verify that each exchange visitor possesses sufficient proficiency in the English language.